mull-codes/Data-Visualization/Infection_Analysis/README.md

 3. Extract processing and open the .exe
 4. Click File -> Open and open Infection_Analysis.pde

-Fell free to modify or add.
+Feel free to modify or add.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.